This post contains some fascinating facts about Vitamin C that most people do not know. Or maybe I’m wrong and everyone already knows this… We’ll see.

 There’s been tons of ground-breaking research on high-dose Vitamin C’s powerful healing and anti-cancer effects by the likes of Fred Klenner MD, Irwin Stone, Linus Pauling, and Ewan Cameron.
 I don’t have time to get into their stories but I wanted to a least give credit where it’s due.
 Google them in your spare time.

-The body keeps a small reserve of Vitamin C available for use when there is increased internal demand, but when you are sick this is quickly depleted.
+Your body keeps a small reserve of vitamin C available for use when there is increased internal demand, but when you are sick this is quickly depleted.

-A healthy person can take anywhere from 4-15 grams (4,000-15,000 mg) of Vitamin C in a 24 hour period without getting the runs, but a sick person can tolerate anywhere from 10-20 times more.
+A healthy person can take anywhere from 4-15 grams (4,000-15,000 mg) of vitamin C in a 24 hour period without getting the runs, but a sick person can tolerate as much as 10-20 times more.
 I’m talking even as much as 100-200 grams per day by mouth.

 Here’s where it gets ridiculous…

-If you ate something that contained “100% of the USRDA (Recommended Daily Allowance ) of Vitamin C” that seems pretty good right?
+If you ate something that contained “100% of the USRDA (U. S. Recommended Daily Allowance ) of vitamin C” that seems pretty good right?

-And 1 teaspoon of Camu Camu Powder has about 15 times the USRDA of Vitamin C!
+1 teaspoon of Camu Camu Powder has about 15 times the USRDA of vitamin C!

 High Dose Oral Vitamin C Therapy is taking the maximum dose your body can tolerate before you get the runs.
 This requires finding your threshold and then backing off a little bit for your daily dose.
 The clinical term is “titrating to bowel tolerance”.

-This is something everyone should do.
-Now clearly no one wants diarrhea on purpose, but in this case it can give you some immediate feedback about your internal condition.
+I think this is something everyone should do.
+Clearly no one wants diarrhea on purpose, but in this case it can give you some immediate feedback about your internal condition.
 And it’s super cheap to do!

 The simple way to find your tolerance is to take 2-3 grams of Vitamin C powder or crystals (ascorbic acid) every two hours mixed in 8 oz of water.
 That will give you about 12-18 grams the first day.
-Make sure you keep track of your doses.
+Make sure you write it down to keep track of your how much you’ve taken.

-Vitamin C powder is highly concentrated.
-1 teaspoon is usually about 5 grams of Vitamin C.
+Note: Vitamin C powder (pure ascorbic acid) is highly concentrated.
+1 teaspoon is typically 4-5 grams of vitamin C.

 The goal is to find your 24 hour limit, not your single dose limit.

-The half-life of Vitamin C in the body is about 30 minutes.
-That means 30-60 minutes after you take Vitamin C, your body has used up most of it.
-So an important key to this protocol is to keep your body saturated all day.
-Dosing every 1-2 hours like I mentioned above is ideal.
+The half-life of vitamin C in the body is about 30 minutes.
+That means about an hour after you take vitamin C, your body has used up most of it.
+So an important key to this protocol is to keep your body saturated with vitamin C all day.
+Dosing every 1-2 hours is ideal, except while you’re sleeping.

-It works the opposite of what you would expect because you don’t build up a tolerance.
-The healthier you become, the lower your bowel tolerance for Vitamin C will go.
+It works in the way opposite way that you would expect because you don’t build up a tolerance.
+The healthier you become, the lower your tolerance for vitamin C will go.

 If you reach bowel tolerance at 10-15 grams or less per day, you’re considered to be in very good shape health wise.